peasantbird/tp/docs/DeveloperGuide.md

 ### \[Completed\] Priority feature

+#### Rationale

+The priority feature allows the user to assign priority levels to their clients in the address book, using the `SetBuyerPriority` and `SetSellerPriority` commands.
+These commands act as a shortcut for conveniently assigning priority levels to clients, without having to use the edit command (`bedit` or `sedit`).

+Also, when the priority feature is used with the sorting command (`bsort` or `ssort`), this allows users to view high priority clients at the top of the list first.

 #### Implementation

-The priority feature is associated with the `edit` and `sort` commands, allowing the user to assign and sort clients by their priority levels in the address book.
-The priority field is optional when instantiating buyers and sellers, and is initially unassigned.

 To implement this feature, the `Priority` field is firstly added to `Person`, and its corresponding UI Label is rendered by modifying the `PersonCard.java` controller and the respective BuyerCard and SellerCard FXML files.
-* Since the priority field is
-optional, the `Buyer`/`Seller` constructor is overloaded, such that the one which does not take in priority as an argument will initialise priority to the default `nil` level.
+The priority field is optional when instantiating buyers and sellers, and is initially set to a default priority level of `nil`.
+* Details of how `Priority` is implemented as an optional field is elaborated below under 'Design considerations'.
 * The priority FXML Label is conditionally rendered in `PersonCard.java` based on the buyer/seller's priority field.
 For instance, its color is red for `high` priority, orange for `medium`, green for `low`, and not rendered for `nil`.